xuqi2024/openflexure-microscope/docs/parts/electronics/sangaboard.md

 frequencies.
 For extended use of the PWM system at high powers a heatsink is highly recommended.

 ### One-click firmware upgrades
-The Sangaboard extensions allows the application of firware upgrades with a single button via the UI.
+The Sangaboard extensions allows the application of firmware upgrades with a single button via the UI.
 Internally, this is handled by an SWD connection to the Raspberry Pi.
-If you wish to use the pi's SWD for a different device, cut the cuttable traces between JP3 and JP4.
+If you wish to use the Pi's SWD for a different device, cut the cuttable traces between JP3 and JP4.
 Cutting JP2 will disconnect the RP2040 reset pin from the Pi's GPIO23.

 ### Expansion header